-12.860 Climate Variability and Diagnostics
+12.860 Climate Variability and Diagnostics (12 units) Prereq: Permission of instructor

 The perspective and techniques used in diagnosing variability in the modern atmosphere, ocean, land, and crysosphere offer insight into connections across a range of disciplines and time scales.
-Students will gain handson experience accessing and analyzing instrumental data sets and climate model outputs toward a practical understanding of the mechanisms governing the climate system from regional to global scales.
+Students will gain hands-on experience accessing and analyzing instrumental data sets and climate model outputs toward a practical understanding of the mechanisms governing the climate system from regional to global scales.
 Emphasis will be placed on dominant modes of interannual variability (e.g., the El Niño-Southern Oscillation [ENSO], Indian Ocean Dipole [IOD], North Atlantic Oscillation [NAO], Southern Annular Mode [SAM]), decadal variability (e.g., Atlantic Multidecadal Oscillation [AMO], Pacific Decadal Oscillation [PDO]), as well as observed and projected manifestations of anthropogenic climate change.
 Learning will be driven by data, and supplemented by examples from the published literature.
 C. Ummenhofer